gbif/ipt/samplingEventData.md

 <img src='https://github.com/gbif/ipt/wiki/gbif-ipt-docs/ipt2/flow-sed.png' />

-Ultimately your data needs to be transformed into a table structure using Darwin Core (DwC) term names as column names.
+Ultimately your data needs to be transformed into two tables using Darwin Core (DwC) term names as column names: one table of sampling events and another table of associated species occurrences.

-Try putting your data into the [Excel template](samplingEventData#template), which includes all [required DwC fields](samplingEventData#required-dwc-fields) and [recommended DwC fields](samplingEventData#recommended-dwc-fields).
+Try putting your data into the [Excel template](samplingEventData#templates), which includes two sheets: one for sampling events and another for associated species occurrences.
+All required DwC fields](samplingEventData#required-dwc-fields) and [recommended DwC fields](samplingEventData#recommended-dwc-fields).

-Alternatively if your data is stored in a [[supported database|IPT2DatabaseConnection.wiki]], you can write an SQL table (view) using DwC column names.
-Be careful to include all [required DwC fields](samplingEventData#required-dwc-fields) and add as many [recommended DwC fields](samplingEventData#recommended-dwc-fields) as possible.
+Alternatively if your data is stored in a [[supported database|IPT2DatabaseConnection.wiki]], you can write two SQL tables (views) using DwC column names: one for sampling event and another for associated species occurrences.

-For extra guidance, you can look at the [exemplar datasets](samplingEventData#exemplar-datasets).
+Each sampling event record should include all [required DwC fields](samplingEventData#required-dwc-fields) and as many [recommended DwC fields](samplingEventData#recommended-dwc-fields) as possible.

+Similarly each species occurrence record should include all [required DwC fields](occurrenceData#required-dwc-fields) and as many [recommended DwC fields](occurrenceData#recommended-dwc-fields) as possible.

 You can augment your table with extra DwC columns, but only DwC terms from this [list](http://rs.gbif.org/core/dwc_event_2015_05_29.xml).
+Some DwC terms can be added to both sampling event and species occurrence records.
+For example you could define a location of the event and an more specific locations for individual occurrences.
+Unless more specific locations were recorded for individual occurrences, however, you should avoid filling in redundant terms with the same values.
+When the location of individual occurrences isn't supplied, its location gets inherited from the location of the event.

+For extra guidance, you can look at the [template populated with example data](samplingEventData#templates) or the list of [exemplar datasets](samplingEventData#exemplar-datasets).

 #### Templates:
 [![Download Sampling Event Data Template][2]][1]